ArtworksLionel LeMoine FitzGeraldNude1890-1956$25,000

 Inscriptionssigned, 'L.L.F.' (lower right).

-Acquired from the above by the present owner, September 1999.
+Acquired from the above by the present Private Collection, September 1999.

 Laing went on to recount his purchase a few weeks later of some 300 LeMoine FitzGerald works from Edward FitzGerald at the Hilton Hotel in Mexico City.
 Although Laing describes this purchase as one of mostly drawings and watercolours, it is quite likely that Edward FitzGerald sold this exquisite nude directly to Laing at some point.

 When LeMoine FitzGerald joined the Group of Seven in 1932 he was already Principal of the Winnipeg School of Art.
 In 1933, he became a founding member of the Canadian Group of Painters.
 He went on to explore different painting techniques and media, and enjoyed a distinguished career as an art educator.

 G. Blair Laing, Memoirs of an Art Dealer, Vol. 2 (Toronto: McClelland and Stewart, 1979), 94.